 Drivetrain: www.bike.shimano.com.
 I was lucky enough in the ’90s to be sponsored as a cross country racer for three years and was introduced to Shimano during this time.
 I fell in love with the silky smooth reliability of XTR and have never lost that love.
 There is the saying in the laptop world “go Mac never go back” and I feel this somewhat applies to my relationship with Shimano and XTR.
-I have tried other drive trains, both in brand and level of specification but at the end of the day there is always something missing, some intangible essence, and I always find myself back on XTR.
-Saint, built for downhilling, takes care of the gear duties on my V-10 and Jackal but my trail bikes have XTR (and now XTR Di2), who knew that XTR could get even smoother and more precise?!?
-The design synergy of the M200 or ME7 shoe and the XT M8020 or XTR M9020 pedal is so good that I moved back to riding SPD pedals more often than not after a 15 year hiatus of only flat pedals.
+I have tried other drive trains, both in brand and level of specification, but at the end of the day there is always something missing, some intangible essence or that last 5% of performance and reliability, and I always find myself back on XTR.
+Saint, built for downhilling, takes care of the brake caliber duties on my trail bikes which run XTR (and now XTR Di2) everywhere else.
+Who knew that XTR could get even smoother and more precise?!?
+The design synergy of the ME7 or M200 shoe and the XT M8020 or XTR M9020 pedal is so good that I moved back to riding SPD pedals more often than not after a 10 year hiatus of only riding flat pedals.

 Protection, gloves, glasses and clothing: www.pocsports.com.
-POC make fantastic riding gear, no question about that.
+POC make fantastic riding gear, there is no question about that.
 Their Joint VPD System knee and elbow pads are much admired for their protection and comfort.
 The Joint VPD System knee is my go-to choice for trail riding as they are light (for either wearing all day or carrying on a trail pack for longer climbs), they fit well without constricting blood flow, are not too hot and do a sterling job of protecting pointy and soft bits in a crash.
 Their helmets are their core product, combining great design and technology to increase the chances of surviving a crash with less head damage.
-I use the Tectal Race for all round riding and the Coron when a full face helmet is required.
-The gloves hit my requirements of being “almost not there”, thin and conform to the hand and handle bar with no bunching, another important consideration for long riding days.
-The glasses have a certain Scando chic and do a great job of keeping the sun, bugs and dust out of one’s eyes.
+I use the Tectal Race SPIN for all round riding and the Coron when a full face helmet is required.
+The Resistance Enduro gloves meet my requirements of being “almost not there”.
+They have a thin seamless palm and conform to the hand and handle bar with no bunching, another important consideration for long riding days.
+The glasses, in particular the Crave, have a certain Scando chic and do a great job of keeping the sun, bugs and dust out of one’s eyes.
 The Contour bib shorts are quite frankly one of the most comfortable and quick drying bib shorts I have ever used.
 I would rank them above Assos in overall performance and comfort.
 The VPDS chamois in unique to POC and equates to more comfort with less bulk.
-The Resistance Pro Enduro and Trail Vent shorts do what they are supposed to do; stop mountain bikers looking like roadies and providing somewhere to put a hankie, some emergency funds and the ubiquitous cell phone, this zip up pocket increases one’s chances of still having the phone at the end of the ride.
-Due to a desire to wear merino where I can I do not wear POC jerseys but would if they made a merino short sleeved shirt.
+The Resistance Pro Enduro and Trail Vent shorts do what they are supposed to do; stop mountain bikers looking like roadies and providing somewhere to put a hankie, some emergency funds and the ubiquitous cell phone, the zip up pocket increases one’s chances of still having the phone at the end of the ride.
+Due to a desire to wear merino fabric where I can I do not wear POC jerseys but would if they made a merino short sleeved shirt.

 Brake adapters and derailleur hangers: www.northshorebillet.com.
 Another local company, the machinists behind a lot of the better known brand Chromag’s stems, pedals and chainrings.
 A little of bling to match bike colour and make your bike stand out from the crowd.
 It is your bike after all.

 T-shirts and Socks: https://ca.icebreaker.com/en/home.
 Socks I hear you ask, yes socks, these are an important aspect of all day comfort.
 One’s feet are working hard when mountain biking especially on mixed trails, i.e. the one’s where one ends up walking as well as riding.
 A good pair of socks can be the difference between a great day and a painful one.
 As a bonus Icebreaker socks come with a lifetime guarrantee.
 I have been wearing Icebreaker t-shirts in one form or another since 1995.
 The merino wool allows moisture to wick away from the body, the remain stink free over multiple days, have the ability to feel cool when it is warm and warm when it is cool.
-Truly an incredible product that is easy to say good things about.
+It is truly an incredible product that is easy to speak highly of.

 Information: www.stagescycling.com (Power meter).
 Due to my foray into competitive cycling, as a much younger me, I learned the benefits of monitoring training and performance and I have never lost that love of this kind of information.
 The XTR M9020 based power meter, paired to a Garmin Edge 520, allows me to add power and cadence to the other metrics it records such as, time, route, speed, distance, elevation and gradient.
 It is a diarist’s dream to have all this information to compare and contrast between training days and rides.